aspnetzero/documents/docs/en/Deployment-Angular-Publish-Azure.md

 ### Copy the appconfig.json

-Configure the **angular/dist/assets/appconfig.json** like following:
+Configure the **angular/dist/assets/appconfig.production.json** like following:

 <img src="images/azure-publish-angular-appconfig.png">

-### Send The Publish Files to The Azure
+### Upload Files to Azure

-Files should be sent to the Azure via FTP.
+Files must be uploaded to the Azure via FTP.
 Transfer files from the **dist** to the **www** folder in the Azure.
 The folder structure should look like:

 <img src="images/azure-publish-angular-filezilla.png">